All the road closures and travel advice for Beyonce's huge Edinburgh show

 Ahead of her Edinburgh gig on Saturday, May 20, here is all you need to know about road closures for the event, as well as public transport to and from the concert.

-The gates at BT Murrayfield Stadium open at 6.30pm and restrictions will be in place until around 12.30am on Sunday.
+The show BT Murrayfield Stadium kicks off from 6.30pm (Beyonce will be on stage much later) and restrictions will be in place until around 12.30am on Sunday.

 Roads closed before the event: Roseburn Street, Russell Road, A8 corridor between Haymarket and Western Corner, Murrayfield Road.